i2bc/ORFmine/docs/Run_orfold_advanced.md

 that contain for the ORFs provided in the input FASTA file, their corresponding property (fold potential, disorder or aggregation propensities).
 The values are stored in the column #9 of the output GFF files.
-The GFF files can be subsequently uploaded on a genome viewer such as IGV [REF].
+The GFF files can be subsequently uploaded on a genome viewer such as IGV [1].

 The input GFF file must be given with the **-gff** option as follows: